-1. Stop the engine immediately.

-2. Inspect the control system and all components for damage.
-Also inspect the boat for damage.

-3. Whether damage is found or not, return to the nearest harbor slowly and carefully.

-4. Have our dealer inspect the outboard motor before operating it again.
+- 1. Stop the engine immediately. - 2.
+Inspect the control system and all components for damage.
+Also inspect the boat for damage. - 3.
+Whether damage is found or not, return to the nearest harbor slowly and carefully. - 4.
+Have our dealer inspect the outboard motor before operating it again.

-Starter will not operate

-If the starter mechanism does not operate (the engine cannot be cranked with the starter), the engine can be started with an emergency starter rope.
+If the starter mechanism does not operate (the engine cannot be cranked with the starter), the engine can be started with an emer unexpectedly start to move, which could result in an accident.